-JONES, MYRTA L. (ca. 1861-11 June 1954), daughter of James M. and Ermina (Barrows) Jones, was a native Cleveland social reformer dedicated to improving working conditions for women and a long-time member of the CONSUMERS LEAGUE OF OHIO.
-Jones moved to New York City after attending college and worked at Rivington St. (Social) Settlement.
-She returned to Cleveland by Jan.
+JONES, MYRTA L. (15 Nov.
+1860 - 11 June 1954), eldest daughter of Judge James M. and Ermina (Barrows) Jones, was a native Cleveland social reformer dedicated to improving working conditions for women and a long-time member of the CONSUMERS LEAGUE OF OHIO.
+Jones moved to New York City after attending college and worked the College Settlement Social Settlement (also called College Settlement House), originally located on Rivington St. She returned to Cleveland by Jan.
 1894 and was a founding member of the FORTNIGHTLY MUSIC CLUB.
+In the late 1890s she received national literary attention because of her translations into English of The Marriage of Chiffon by the French authoress, Gyp (1895); Episcopo & Company by Italian poet, Gabriele D'Annunzio (1896); and Pierre Loti's The Last Days of Pekin (1902).
 In 1901, Jones began a lifelong membership on the executive committee of the Consumers League of Ohio, serving as president from 1908-15 and 1918-20.
 Under her leadership, the league launched campaigns to improve working conditions for women, including shorter hours for women working in department stores during the Christmas shopping season.
 She also led the league from a group supporting legislation proposed by others to a more aggressive organization proposing legislation itself.
 Jones was also vice-president of the Natl.
 Consumers League in the 1910s and 1920s.

 Harrison, Dennis Irven. " The Consumers League of Ohio Women and Reform, 1909-1937'' (Ph.D. diss., CWRU, 1975).